xing-zheng/Docs/aspnet/fundamentals/logging.rst

   :dedent: 8
   :emphasize-lines: 3,14

 When a logger is created, a category name must be provided.
 The category name specifies the source of the logging events.
 By convention this string is hierarchical, with categories separated by dot (``.``) characters.
 Some logging providers have filtering support that leverages this convention, making it easier to locate logging output of interest.
 In the above example, the logging is configured to use the built-in `ConsoleLogger <https://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/Extensions/Logging/Console/ConsoleLogger/index.html>`_ (see `Configuring Logging in your Application`_ below).
-To see the console logger in action, run the sample application using the ``web`` command, and make a request to configured URL (``localhost:5000``).
+To see the console logger in action, run the sample application using the ``dotnet run`` command, and make a request to configured URL (``localhost:5000``).
 You should see output similar to the following:

 .. image:: logging/_static/console-logger-output.png